What is EMDR HAP?

 The EMDR Humanitarian Assistance Project [EMDR HAP] came into existence in 1995 in the aftermath of the Oklahoma City bombing of the Federal Building.
 167 people were killed, including many infants and toddlers in a day care center there.
 Dozens of EMDR trained clinicians volunteered one or two weeks of their time to go the Oklahoma City to treat first responders, victims, and relatives of those who died.
 An integral part of HAP’s work there was to train local clinicians in EMDR to continue this work in the years that followed.

 This massive, humanitarian project evolved into an effort to create a global network of healing.
 And the EMDR HAP in the US has now been joined by Humanitarian Assistance Programs in nearly every other country that has an EMDR professional association.
 Wherever there is healing, there is hope and a break in the cycle of violence.
-And for every person treated for his/her suffering, there are others around them person who are spared violence and suffering.
+And for every person treated for his/her/their suffering, there are others around them who are spared violence and suffering

 The experience in Oklahoma City became the model EMDR HAP has followed ever since, with ever increasing sophistication and skill.
 More than 1,000 EMDR Certified therapists have volunteered their time (and often paid their own travel expenses) to help heal the suffering in places as far flung as the battlefields of the Balkans, religious conflict in Northern Ireland, war survivors in Rwanda and Kenya, post-earthquake Turkey, post-flood Mexico, and in Colombia, El Salvador, Palestine, Ethiopia, Bangladesh, the Ukraine and Uganda.
 EMDR HAP has had past or ongoing programs in some 70 countries worldwide.
 And every clinician trained through these programs becomes an ambassador for healing in their own communities.